Always From Scratch

 • I usually like rice with my fish, but sometimes I like to change it up.
 Try serving this easy pasta with some of our quick fish recipes like Lemon Garlic Broiled Flounder, Pan-Seared Vermillion Snapper, Cast Iron Lemon Dill Salmon, or Pistachio-Crusted Fish.

-• I'd also serve this alongside a vegetable like Italian Cabbage Recipe, Italian Lacinato Kale Recipe (Tuscan), Fried Green Tomatoes or Caesar Salad.
+• I'd also serve this alongside a vegetable like Italian Cabbage Recipe, Italian Lacinato Kale Recipe (Tuscan), Fried Green Tomatoes, or a salad with Traditional Caesar Dressing.

 Please leave a comment and star rating below in the recipe card!
 I love to hear what you think of our recipes.
 Feel free to tag us on Instagram @vindelgiudice.